ningyu1991/TextureMixer/README.md

 <img src='fig/palette_brush_teaser.png' width=400> <img src='fig/pipeline.png' width=400>

+## Abstract
+This paper addresses the problem of interpolating visual textures.
+We formulate this problem by requiring (1) by-example controllability and (2) realistic and smooth interpolation among an arbitrary number of texture samples.
+To solve it we propose a neural network trained simultaneously on a reconstruction task and a generation task, which can project texture examples onto a latent space where they can be linearly interpolated and projected back onto the image domain, thus ensuring both intuitive control and realistic results.
+We show our method outperforms a number of baselines according to a comprehensive suite of metrics as well as a user study.
+We further show several applications based on our technique, which include texture brush, texture dissolve, and animal hybridization.

 ## Texture Interpolation 128x1024 (more results are shown in the [paper](https://arxiv.org/pdf/1901.03447.pdf))
 <img src='fig/qual_eval.png' width=800>